2023 CELEBRATION AWARD FINALISTS

-In April, individuals and organizations were nominated for consideration by peers, colleagues, or self-nomination through an online application process which closed on April 29th.
+In May, individuals and organizations were nominated for consideration by peers, colleagues, or self-nomination through an online application process.
 A special Awards Committee of the YNPN Chicago Executive Board blind reviewed applications and selected the finalists below based on a scoring rubric measuring accomplishments, collaboration, community impact, uniqueness of contributions, and other qualities.

 SUPERVISOR OF THE YEAR

 A good supervisor is crucial to supporting young nonprofit professionals in navigating career challenges and inspiring and sustaining dedication to the sector.
 YNPN Chicago’s Supervisor of the Year Award recognizes someone who provides exemplary mentorship to emerging nonprofit leaders in Chicago through active personal and professional development.
 We seek to recognize an individual who exceeds the expectations of their professional and/or volunteer role(s) in the sector.

 "Dr. Durojaye embodies the definition of being a servant leader.
 She leads the Urban Alliance Chicago office with strength and grace.
 She is a boots on the ground type of Executive Director/supervisor.
 She goes around to different Chicago area high schools to recruit students for our training program while overseeing 100 other priority items.
 Under her leadership, this is the first time in my life that I have grown in confidence and have gained the experience to become a stronger leader.
 She is always looking out for her team and the young people we serve."